Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

-The 4,840-foot Gray peak is the seventh highest mountain in the Adirondacks and named for 19th century botanist Asa Gray.
+The 4,840-foot Gray peak is the seventh highest mountain in the Adirondacks and is named for 19th-century botanist Asa Gray.
 Though the summit is covered with short conifers, great views abound from a few spots that peek over the mountains.

 A couple behind me was bushwhacking directly to Marcy from the Gray summit.
 This would be the perfect day to go on such an adventure, but I already climbed that mountain today and I had many miles to go before I reached my camp at Elk Lake.

 After descending Gray, I returned to "Four Corners" and climbed down into Panther Gorge.
 Panther Gorge is the steepest approach to Mt Marcy and the least used.
 I found the much-ignored trail pleasant and dry—surprising from the rain the previous night.

 I took a break at the Panther Gorge lean-to, refilled my water, and hiked toward Elk Lake.
 Though the trail does climb and descend, as all trails do, I found the trail altogether peaceful.
 It was the first time I ever walked this trail.

 I did he 10.2 miles from Four Corners to Elk Lake in solitude.
 Save for a backpack at the lean-to and a candy wrapper I picked up along the way, there were no signs of other hikers.
 It was just the way I liked it.

 Walking in the noisy silence of the woods awakens feelings that we ignore, both centering and inspiring us.